thecml/kubernetes-on-arm/README.md

 # Setup the enviroinment
 # It will ask which board it's running on and which OS
-# If your OS is Hypriot or Arch Linux, choose that.
-Otherwise, choose systemd, which is generic
-# It will download prebuilt binaries
-# And make a swap file if you plan to compile things
-# A reboot is required for it to function properly
+# A reboot is required for it to function properly, but not for HypriotOS
 kube-config install

 ## ----- REBOOT -----